henro25/simple-chat/notebook.md

   2. [DONE] Send messages and messages being stored in server database
   3. [DONE] Delete messages and messages being deleted from server database
-  4. [DONE] Get chat history from server and populating chat box with history when click on conversation **Server-side**:
+  4. [DONE] Get chat history from server and populating chat box with history when click on conversation
+  5. [DONE] Modified existing code to have username stored in every page such that it is easy to compare username against other things
+  **Server-side**:
   1. [DONE] Create table `messages`, logic for handling get chat histroy and updating chat history, and tests
     - Columns: id, sender, recipient, message, timestamp